Osuna addresses new Astros teammates in closed-door meeting

 “I think the conversation is incredibly important and valuable,” Luhnow said.
 “There are a lot of components to the conversation.
 We do need to have it, and it’s a sticky conversation, the topic of any sort of alleged abuse, the topic of domestic violence.
 There’s also some related topics of condemning someone with no information.
 I see a lot of that out there.
 There’s not a lot of people that have real information about what happened or who the person is, and yet they’re pretty quick to judge and condemn.”

+Hinch said he wouldn’t hesitate to use Osuna and would like to get him into a game as soon as possible.
+The 23-year-old right-hander is the youngest pitcher in major league history to reach 100 saves.

-Hinch seemed aware that even though Osuna has joined the Astros, the controversy isn’t expected to go away any time soon.
+Hinch also seemed aware that even though Osuna has joined the Astros, the controversy might not subside any time soon.

-“We really don’t know what to think or what to say or what to do and how to absorb all of this, but it’s right in front of us,” Hinch said.
-“We will do our best as a team and as a family and a group to help him navigate through this, to help ourselves to navigate through this and hopefully my hope for him is that he does take some of this culture, this vibe and the character on our team and absorb it to himself.
+“We will do our best as a team and as a family and a group to help him navigate through this, to help ourselves to navigate through this, and hopefully my hope for him is that he does take some of this culture, this vibe and the character on our team and absorb it,” Hinch said.

 “I let him know, this team will make you a better person, it will make you a better player and it potentially can make you a championship player.
 Today is the first day of that.”